CroqueMr/intel-dv-libreelec/docs/INSTALL.md

 # Install, update and recover

-This is an independent experimental community image based on development LibreELEC/Kodi versions.
-Start on a spare drive and keep a known-good boot medium.
+This is an independent experimental build image based on development LibreELEC/Kodi versions.
-Do not overwrite your only working installation without a backup.

 ## New installation